If you have a child with a disability, planning for their future is vital, which is where Specialist Disability Trusts come in.

 By putting money in trust for your child, it is safeguarded from use by others and will not be taken into account when your child is means-tested for benefits.

-The criteria for qualifying as a disabled person for trust purposes
+The criteria for qualifying as a disabled person for specialist disability trust purposes

 Disability trusts qualify for tax advantages, provided the disabled or vulnerable person meets the following criteria: